JacoaFur/Rebels_HiDream-01_Image_Dev_NODES/README.md

 Compute Times: Because the model renders a raw 2048x2048 image pixel-by-pixel without a VAE, generation times will be significantly longer than standard latent models (like SDXL or Flux).

 Prompting Style: Avoid stacking heavy texture tags (e.g., "8k resolution, ultra-detailed, gritty textures") unless you want a heavily illustrated look.
 For photorealism, use clean, simple photographic terms.

+🧩 Node Documentation (BF16 / Safetensors)
+Rebel HiDream-O1 Loader (Safetensors)
+Loads the pure, uncompressed bfloat16 safetensors model directly, preserving 100% of the original mathematical precision to eliminate quantization artifacts.

+model_name: Select your .safetensors model from the models/checkpoints/ folder.

+tokenizer_path: Default is HiDream-ai/HiDream-O1-Image-Dev.
+It will automatically fetch the tokenizer config from Hugging Face.

+upstream_repo_path: The absolute local path to where you cloned the HiDream-O1-Image repository in the prerequisites (e.g., C:\Users\name\HiDream-O1-Image).

+device: Set to cuda for GPU acceleration.

+offload:

+aggressive: Heavily utilizes system RAM offloading (Recommended for 8GB VRAM cards like the RTX 3070).

+balanced: Standard memory splitting.

+minimal: Keeps most of the model in VRAM.

+Note: The loader will take a moment to memory-map the massive 16.4GB bfloat16 file and balance it across your system RAM and VRAM.
+Because this workflow uses the native uncompressed weights instead of heavily quantized blocks, the model is much more sensitive to guidance.

+Rebel HiDream-O1 Sampler
+Connect the model output from the Loader here.

+steps: 20-30 is the recommended sweet spot.

+cfg: Keep between 2.5 and 4.0.
+Higher CFG combined with heavy styling tags can cause "deep-fried" or crushed-shadow artifacts due to the literal pixel-rendering nature of the model.

+shift: Keep at 3.0.
+Controls the timestep scheduling curve, delaying fine-detail rendering to accommodate the massive canvas size.

+scheduler_name:

+default: Standard sampling.

+flash: Injects specific noise profiles.
+Note: The noise_scale_start, noise_scale_end, and noise_clip_std parameters only apply if the scheduler is set to flash.

+⚠️ Known Limitations & Behaviors
+Resolution Snapping: HiDream-O1 enforces strict token sequence lengths based on its pre-trained position embeddings.
+If you input a lower resolution (like 512x512 or 1024x1024), the upstream pipeline will automatically "snap" and force the generation to 2048x2048.

+Compute Times: Because the model renders a raw 2048x2048 image pixel-by-pixel without a VAE, generation times will be significantly longer than standard latent models (like SDXL or Flux).

+Prompting Style: Avoid stacking heavy texture tags (e.g., "8k resolution, ultra-detailed, gritty textures") unless you want a heavily illustrated look.
+For photorealism, use clean, simple photographic terms.